wp-plugins/backup-wp/readme.txt

 MAKE SURE YOUR FILES & DATABASE ARE SAFE.
 ROLLBACK YOUR DATA WHENEVER NEEDED.

-Backup plugin is a fully functional FREE Wordpress backup and rollback tool which helps you manually/automatically create customized and optimized backups of your WordPress based website.
+Wordpress Backup is a fully functional FREE Wordpress backup and rollback tool which helps you manually/automatically create customized and optimized backups of your WordPress based website.

-The extension allows you to backup your files, themes, plugins & database safely in different locations to ensure more data security.
+The Wordpress Backup plugin allows you to backup your files, themes, plugins & database safely in different locations to ensure more data security.

 The auto schedule option helps you automatically create backups in regular interval as set by you in preferences (like daily, weekly and monthly).
 Scheduled backups will help you to do the job without any of your interactions and always maintain your website running in emergency situations.
 Of course you'll get notified through the whole process.